Texas Diminished Value Claims

 Below are answers to common questions about Texas diminished value claims, including how claims work, time limits, and how loss in market value is calculated after an accident.

-• Does Texas allow diminished value claims?
+Does Texas allow diminished value claims?

 Yes.
 Texas recognizes third party diminished value claims when another driver is responsible for the accident.

-There is no mandated state formula.
-Market comparison analysis of similar vehicles with and without accident history is commonly used to determine measurable resale impact.
+Texas has no mandated formula.
+A market comparison of similar vehicles with and without accident history is the standard way to show measurable resale impact.

 Still have a question?